MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Microcommunity

-Every loves to opine on their forgotten, weird corners of the internet, and mine is the upload gallery of dan-ball.jp's Powder Game around 2007-2013.
+Everyone loves to opine on their forgotten, weird corners of the internet, and mine is the upload gallery of dan-ball.jp's Powder Game around 2007-2013.
 There was a beautiful micro-culture of people making games, toys, demos, propaganda, and art.

 Powder Game's upload galleries were a special place -- the accessible venue to build something and share it led to people inspiring each other, riffing, and pushing the game in incredible directions!
 Sand games captured my free time and imagination throughout my childhood in large part because of this weird community.